 Blood Test (4th generation immunoassay)

-This type of blood test takes about 1-2 weeks to get the results.
+This type of blood test may take 1-2 days up to about 1-2 weeks to get the results, depending on where the blood was drawn.
 Blood is drawn once from the arm and sent to the lab to be tested.
 A 4th generation test can find the HIV virus as soon as 2 weeks after infection, although if you have had risk/exposure to HIV within that window of time a retest in 2-3 months is recommended to get a definite answer.
-Some medical providers use an earlier version of HIV blood test that takes longer to detect HIV after infection (a window period of about 6-8 weeks).
+The 4th generation test, the standard test these days, looks for both antibodies and antigen (a piece of the virus).
+Almost all medical providers use this blood test.
+Although rarely, some medical providers may use an earlier version of an HIV blood test that takes longer to detect HIV after infection (a window period of about 6-8 weeks).
 If you have had a recent risk/exposure, it is important to talk to your provider or tester about which HIV blood test they offer.

 This test can be done in the office and results will come back the same day.
 The tester will prick your fingertip to collect a droplet of blood, which the tester will mix in a solution.
-A test panel sits in the solution and gives results in 20 minutes.
-A rapid HIV test will be able to detect an autoimmune response to HIV about 6-8 weeks after infection.
+A test panel sits in the solution and gives results in 20-40 minutes.
+A rapid HIV test will be able to detect an immune response (antibodies) to HIV about 6-8 weeks after infection.
 If a rapid test is positive, your tester or doctor will do a standard (4th generation) blood test to confirm that you are HIV positive.
-It is important to know that they are three types of results that can come from a rapid test: invalid, non-reactive, and reactive.
+It is important to know that there are three types of results that can come from a rapid test: invalid, non-reactive, and reactive.

 No matter which test a person chooses to do, it is very important to always get your results!
-Testing sites, including Title X clinics, offer confidential testing.
+Testing sites, like clinics, offer confidential testing.
 All the information is private.
 Only the testing provider can see the result and only with your approval will the tester be able to share the results with your primary care provider if you choose.
+Confidential testing does NOT mean it does not go in the medical record, if it’s a health care setting.
+If tested in a tribal facility or clinic, results will go into the medical record unless special effort is made to prevent that.
 In almost all situations, your health care provider should know about a positive HIV test so you can get the best care.

 Types of HIV Test Results